gzldsss/Isle-of-Regrets-A-Vivid-Odyssey/WEEKLYDIARY.md

 I have thought about many research questions.
 The research directions that I am more interested in include game narrative, music in games, and game art style.
 Finally, Mahalia and I chose how to use music to enhance immersion.
 So I started to try some music-related things, and it would be great if I could apply it to the game, but it doesn't matter if it doesn't work out in the end.
+I used GarageBand to create some sound effects for the game, and some of the synths had really cool effects.

 ![QQ图片20231116233646](https://github.com/gzldsss/Isle-of-Regrets-A-Vivid-Odyssey/assets/118484191/dff8bf85-7b50-471b-b8c0-4706afbab302)